Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.en-gb.md

 ---
 title: "Public VCF as-a-Service - Backups with Veeam Data Platform"
-excerpt: "Find out how to perform backups and restoration with Veeam (Plug-in) Data Platform / Protection for Public VCF as-a-Service on OVHcloud"
+excerpt: "Find out how to perform backups and restoration with Veeam (Plug-in) Data Platform / Protection for Public VCF as-a-Service"
 updated: 2025-02-24
 ---